microsoftgraph/msgraph-sdk-powershell/src/Files/v1.0/docs/Update-MgUserDriveItemAnalytic.md

             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[ExpiryDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
             - `[Message <IMicrosoftGraphItemBody>]`: itemBody
-            - `[PublishedDateTime <DateTime?>]`: Time in which the status message was published.Read-only.publishedDateTime is not available when you request the presence of another user.
+            - `[PublishedDateTime <DateTime?>]`: Time in which the status message was published.Read-only.publishedDateTime isn't available when you request the presence of another user.
         - `[Print <IMicrosoftGraphUserPrint>]`: userPrint
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[RecentPrinterShares <IMicrosoftGraphPrinterShare[]>]`: